yguitton/training-material/Tutorial_Part1.md

 ---

-Now we're going to check out some of the Markdown syntax. <br> Markdown is a language that can be converted into for example HTML, but is a lot easier to write and read. <br>
+We're going to check out some of the Markdown syntax. <br> Markdown is a language that can be converted into for example HTML, but is a lot easier to write and read. <br>
 The markdown syntax is easy to use and you can find a lot of cheatsheets of it online like this:
 [Cheat Sheet](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)